If you're homeless or at risk of homelessness, we can

 We are unable to offer accommodation to everyone.
 The law only entitles some homeless people, (those who have a priority need) to an offer of accommodation as they are those who need it most.
 Offers of accommodation are normally temporary or privately rented tenancies, not permanent social homes.
 We prioritise single people, from Southampton who are known to be at danger of rough sleeping for help with supported hostel provision for the homeless.
 If you've no rights to public funds such as benefits, we may not be able to provide you with housing but we can still offer advice.

-For further advice and the information you will need to provide please see our page on the Homelessness Reduction Act.
+For further advice and the information you will need to provide please see our Homelessness Reduction Act information.